Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Methods

-In Figure \ref{figure:Architecture} the schematic of the proposed method can be seen.
-According to the figure, the architecture presented combines two different approaches: an \gls{ae} network that extracts the structural information of each image and a binary classifier that is responsible for extracting the tumour information from each case.
-This dual-objective architecture enhances the features represented in the descriptor, which is obtained from the latent vector.
+In Figure \ref{figure:Architecture} the schematic of the proposed method, named as \gls{mocae}, can be seen.
+According to the figure, the architecture presented combines two approaches: an \gls{ae} network that extracts the structural information of each image and a binary classifier that is responsible for extracting the tumor information from each case, i.e. if a tumor is present or not in the image received.
+This dual-objective architecture enhances the features represented in the descriptor obtained from the latent vector.

-On the one hand, in \gls{mocae} an \gls{ae} is used following the same approximation as ~\citep{siradjuddin2019feature} where a \gls{cbir} system is designed using the latent space of an \gls{ae} as image descriptors.
+On the one hand, in \gls{mocae} an \gls{ae} is used following the same approximation as~\cite{siradjuddin2019feature} where a \gls{cbir} system is designed using the latent space of an \gls{ae} as image descriptors.
 This simple scheme makes it possible to extract the composition features of an image by forcing the network to reduce the dimensionality of the input images.
-One of the main advantages of this method is that it does not require any label to work, as a result of the self-supervised learning scheme of \glspl{ae} ~\citep{krishnan2022self}.
+One of the main advantages of this method is that it does not require any label to work, resulting from the self-supervised learning scheme of \glspl{ae}~\cite{krishnan2022self}.
 Using an \gls{ae} as the main base for image descriptor generation, the network can learn latent representations of the input image.

-The main drawback of using the latent space of an \gls{ae} as a descriptor is that it considers with the same importance every portion of the input image.
+The main drawback of using the latent space of an \gls{ae} as a descriptor is that it considers every portion of the input image with the same importance.
 Furthermore, there is no control over the information represented in the latent space.

-To solve this problem, it is proposed to add an auxiliary classifier that shares the descriptor with \gls{ae}.
-This addition to the network will attempt to maintain the information from the patient's tumour.
-Here, it is important to note that this learning scheme is focused on trying to keep certain features of the input information, in order to disentangle the healthy and tumoural information of the patient in the image descriptor.
-This solution is based on the work of ~\citep{kobayashi2021decomposing} where three different \glspl{ae} were used to disentangle tumour and normal information from each case.
+To solve this problem,adding an auxiliary classifier that shares the descriptor with \gls{ae} is proposed.
+This addition to the network will attempt to maintain the information from the patient's tumor.
+Here, it is important to note that this learning scheme keeps certain features of the input information, to disentangle the patient's healthy and tumoural information in the image descriptor.
+This solution is based on the work of~\cite{kobayashi2021decomposing} where three different \glspl{ae} were used to disentangle tumor and normal information from each case.